guilhermepo2/blog/README.md

 test

 # Tech
-- [ ] Setting Up Circle CI for C++ and CMake
+- [ ] Setting Up Circle CI for C++ and CMake.
+- [ ] Vector3D Class for C++ (Talk about Operator Overloading).
 - [ ] Test Driven Development in Artificial Intelligence Algorithms (Q-Learning and Evolutive Algorithms) - Usually you are blind-exloring a search space with machine learning algorithms, so you need some ways to guarantee that you are exploring at least correctly in some known cases - Tests.
 - [ ] Authentication with Node.JS, Passport and PostgreSQL
-- [ ] Introduction to Evolutive Algorithms, Theory and Practice
+- [ ] Introduction to Evolutive Algorithms, Theory and Practice.
+- [ ] Evolutionary Algorithms with Data Oriented Programming.
-- [ ] Unity3D and Node.JS HTTP Communication
+- [ ] Unity3D and Node.JS HTTP Communication.
-- [ ] RESTful API with Node.JS and PostgreSQL
+- [ ] RESTful API with Node.JS and PostgreSQL.

 # ??
 - [ ] Statistical Analysis on Sticker Album